 Karangahape (K) Road is Auckland’s gritty, beating heart and my favorite place to hang out in the city.
 It was once a seedy red-light district but is now the place to go for charity shopping, Auckland’s best coffee, food from all around the world, and great nightlife.

-The biggest concentration of gay bars in Auckland are along K Road and I highly recommend taking in a drag show – it’s a lot of fun.
+The biggest concentration of gay bars in Auckland is along K Road and I highly recommend taking in a drag show – it’s a lot of fun.
 Make sure you visit Eagle Bar, which is popular with locals and serves a killer cocktail, and Family Bar to dance the night away.

 Also, if you are a fan of beautiful historic cemeteries, Symonds Street Cemetery is at the end of K Road in Grafton Gully and is definitely worth a walk around.